Monday, June 20, 2016

 FPS - long before Doom!

-Midi Maze hit the shelves in 1987 thanks to the talents of Xanth FX and was an early taste of multiplayer first-person gaming.
+Midi Maze is a multiplayer first-person shooter that hit the shelves in 1987, thanks to the talents of Xanth FX.
+This really is an early taste of multiplayer first-person gaming, similar to a typical deathmatch.
 It takes place inside a labyrinth of weird smilies who roam looking for blood.
 So ignore their happy faces because they're anything but nice - and need killing!!
 You could say, the last sphere "standing" wins?
-Okay, maybe not...

 The controls are rather straightforward and very easy to master.
-You can use either the joystick or mouse - but I personally think the joystick works the best.
-Those without midi cables can play in Solo mode which allows up to 15 computer-controlled bots with three levels of AI.
+You can use either the joystick or the mouse, but I personally think the joystick works the best (and I never expected to say that, as I figured the mouse would be best).
+Those without MIDI cables can play in Solo mode, which allows up to 15 computer-controlled bots with three levels of AI.
 Those with MIDI cables and other Atari STs can invite friends over with the potential to link 2-16 computers.
 Think about that, it is quite staggering for an '80s deathmatch.
 This was 1987, folks!!

-The graphics are good but the walls are "paper-thin" and also without any texture or ambient lighting but do remember just how old this game is.
-Frame rates are fast and exceptionally smooth and I was impressed to see the baddies have a shadow, thus adding to the 3D perspective.
-Sound effects aren't going to win any awards but they do their job.
+The graphics are good, but nothing like Wolfenstein, Substation, and others.
+The walls are "paper-thin" and also without any texture or ambient lighting - but remember just how old this game is.
+Frame rates are fast and exceptionally smooth, and I was impressed to see the baddies have a shadow, thus adding to the 3D perspective.
+Sound effects aren't going to win any awards, but they do their job.

-There is nothing I enjoy more than a good first-person shooter and Midi Maze certainly packs a punch albeit killing cute smiley faces!
-Single-player is welcome and works well but Midi Maze comes into its own when linked with other Atari computers.
+There is nothing I enjoy more than a good first-person shooter, and Midi Maze certainly packs a punch!
+Single-player is welcome and works well, but Midi Maze comes into its own when linked with other Atari computers.
 Midi Maze is one of the best games I have featured and is easily a true Atari ST gaming legend!!